tmoens/zebrafish-facility-manager/Deployment.md

 # you need to install angular-cli
 sudo npm install @angular/cli

-# Build the zf_server
+# Build the zf-server
-ng build --prod
+ng build --configuration=production
 ```

 The result of this operation will be a directory called /dist/zf-client.
 You need to deploy the directory to your Web Server.
 Assuming that the
-root of your web server is _/var/www/_, just deploy the directory there.
+root of your web server is _/var/www/_, just deploy zf-client directory there.

 ## Wrap up